Who We Are

 Africa's Transport Challenges

 As a continental program, SSATP leverages a user-centric approach to identify and address the transport challenges that African people face daily.
-Based on consultations with African member countries and their strategic priorities, SSATP selected regional integration, urban mobility, and road safety as the main areas of intervention under its Third Development Plan.
+Based on consultations with African member countries and their strategic priorities, SSATP selected regional integration, urban mobility, and road safety as the main areas of intervention under its Fourth Development Plan.

 50% of Africans